-Born in Oxford, North Carolina, Bessie Richardson was brought to Wilson as a housekeeper and cook by Mr. and Mrs. Carl Goerch.
+Born in Oxford, North Carolina, Bessie Richardson [as she was known, despite her marriages] was brought to Wilson as a housekeeper and cook by Mr. and Mrs. Carl Goerch.
 After about a year, she went to work for opthalmologist Thomas Blackshear and his wife.
 “She was with the Blackshears so long until she earned the nickname of Bessie ‘Blackshear’ by many patients, friends and neighbors of the Blackshears.”

 Richardson also sewed curtains for homeowners on West Nash Street and cooked [catered?] meals for black businessmen, including Dr. George K. Butterfield, Daniel “Mack” McKeithan and Dr. William M. Mitchner.

 She cared for two of her brothers, Wilbur and Leo Taylor, during their last illnesses.
 Wilbur Taylor worked for many years as a cook at the Ship and Shore Restaurant on West Nash.

 Bessie Richardson was a devout Catholic and long-time member of Saint Alphonsus Church.
 She and her husband, Willie “Skeeter” Bowden, had no children.